giorgiodg/giorgiodg.it/src/content/blog/cloud-resume-challenge-aws-foundation/index.md

 ### Buy a domain

-I used GoDaddy to buy <giorgiodg.cloud> at a very cheap price.
+I used GoDaddy to buy <a href="https://www.giorgiodg.cloud" target="_blank">giorgiodg.cloud</a> at a very cheap price.
 In retrospect I may have used another service, probably Route53 because of reasons you will discover soon.

 ### Create a new certificate